 Kindred Spirit with Nature

-The illustrations are big and filled with cheerful colors that draw kids attention.
+The illustrations are big and filled with cheerful colors that draw a kid’s attention.
 The pages have very few words so kids can express their own meaning to the picture.
-They are eager to share smells, textures and emotions that pop up when they view each image.
+They are eager to share smells, textures, and emotions that pop up when they view each image.
 It’s quite extraordinary how in tune children are with nature and the respect they have for it.
 The Whole Wide World and Me is perfect for a family library.

 One Little Girls Dream

 Stardust is about a little girl who doesn’t feel special compared to her older sister.
 Whatever they did, her sister always did better.
 Everyone in the family called her older sister a star, but no one ever called her one.
 She wanted to be a star too!
 It was her grandfather that helped her see things in perspective.
 He told her that everyone and everything is made from stardust and we each shine in different ways.
 This explanation gave this little girl the freedom to appreciate that she is a star in her own way.

 We all have kids that will outshine our other kids in specific areas.
 This book will help young children to appreciate that we are special in our own unique way.
 We all have different strengths and talents and it’s okay if someone is better in some things.